Philippines client case studies in 2023

 Healy Consultants was able to complete the Philippines company formation for our Client in a timely and efficient manner, and also provided a range of post-incorporation support services.
 Areas of support for this Philippines incorporation included:

-- Healy Consultants opened a corporate bank account for the company at Standard Chartered Bank in Manila;
+- Healy Consultants opened a corporate bank account for the company at the Philippine branch of an international bank in Manila;

 - Healy Consultants incorporated a limited liability company (Sociedade por Quotas de Responsabilidade Limitada (LDA)) at the Securities and Exchange Commission of the Philippines in Manila;